 - Develop an original scholarly product in the context of the mentor’s research and conservation work.

-- Practice networking and professional development skills related to conducting research.
+- Practice professional development skills related to conducting research.

 *Fulfills Mason Core Capstone Requirement

 NOTE: In addition to registering in Patriotweb, students must complete the online application at the bottom of this page.

 July 6 – August 6, 2021 | Mason’s Academic Calendar